namanbnsl/namanbnsl/README.md

 10. insights - smart education platform with AI
 11. huggingface-agents-final 🤗 - trying to get a high score on the huggingface agent course leaderboard (select few level 1 questions from GAIA eval). currently 40% (on main codebase)
 12. droplab-beats-alive :) - simple beatpad and dj for music. (built using webaudio and tone.js)
+13. manimations 🎥 - making cool animations for projects & youtube videos using python and manim